synthona/synthona-notes/README.md

 - ability to use the same client for multiple backend instances
 - async document editing
 - simple image editor
+- make it easy to create and manage multiple user accounts, personas, like on tumblr
 - ability to link in external files for on-device use-cases
 - port to electron
 - possibly add some kind of setup wizard if needed